Debbie Leigh-Holder MBACP (Accred) UKRCP Reg.

 7, Bowling Green Street

-I am a BACP registered and accredited counsellor with 14 years experience.
-I work from a central city centre location at Rutland House Counselling & Psychotherapy on Bowling Green Street.
-I offer a unique approach that is sensitive, in-touch and eclectic.
+I am a BACP accredited counsellor with 14 years experience.
+I work from a city centre location.
+As a Bereavement specialist I work in a way that is sensitive, in-touch and eclectic, offering a 'tailor-made' approach to each individual client.

 Whilst being in private practice I have worked with a diverse range of issues and my work experience includes 5 years in prison, probation and hostel settings and a 10 year long service certificate awarded by Cruse Bereavement Care.